 Childhood influences: My parents took me to the library frequently.
 My dad read a lot, and his enjoyment of books was contagious.
 My mom and dad kept lots of books in the home to stimulate our interest in reading.
 I loved Robinson Crusoe and Robin Hood when I was a boy.

-Work experience: I've had sixteen different jobs, including working in a preschool, helping runaway teens, training cats to run in a maze, and since 1987, teaching psychology at Judson University.
+Work experience: My jobs have included working in a preschool, helping runaway teens, teaching a parenting class, and teaching psychology at Judson University.
 I love teaching and writing, which is what I do now.
 I am passionate about talking to elementary and middle school students to get them excited about history and about writing.

 Family: I live in northern Illinois with my wife.
 Our two sons are grown and working.

-In my spare time: I play basketball, sports video games, and tend a very average garden.
+In my spare time: I play basketball, garden, and read good books.